 It’s been a LONG time since I did my makeup like this, so bear with me while I remember how to blend everything all over again and apply lashes.
 This look uses the same transition shades as the previous look but I popped on some shimmer all over the lid to make it more glam!
 I had a zoom call with this makeup and I felt a liiiitle crazy but it’s all good.
 Also my earring was twisted all day and I didn’t notice until I reviewed all the photos I took.

 Who even am I, I haven’t done a cut crease for the blog in ages.
 Really I just wanted to see if the creme formula in the palette would make a good base and it turns out that it does!
-The neutral shades make this cut crease wearable, but it’s a couple steps up from my normal everyday kind of look.
+The neutral shades in the ColourPop Set in Stone Palette makes this cut crease wearable, but it’s a couple steps up from my normal everyday kind of look.
 And the lashes look so pretty in photos but let’s be real, I don’t wear lashes IRL.
 They’d bat against my glasses and would generally drive me crazy!

-Did you pick up either of the new ColourPop Palettes?
+Did you pick up either of the new ColourPop Eyeshadow Palettes?